tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🪨🌱 Obsidian Garden.md

 ## Principles

-### Consistant Frontmatter
+### Consistent Front Matter
 [[👩‍🌾 Gardening Tips/⚠️ Statuses]]

-Each template file contains a set of frontmatter properties, the most important being `status`.
+Each template file contains a set of [[📇 Terms/🪨 Obsidian/Front Matter|Front Matter]] properties, the most important being `status`.
 The defaults for the field are sensible: `triage`, `ready`, `in progress` and `done`.
 Using these allows queries to be generated that show a particular status.
 The field is customisable, and there are more properties available in each template - so feel free to use your own to build more complex query sets.

 ### Sensible Templates
 [[👩‍🌾 Gardening Tips/🌱 Creating Seeds]]